MichaelYogar/speer_back_end_assessment/README.md

 - In the client side, the core business logic is in Profile.js
 - In the server side, the core business logic is in controllers/auth.js
 - Rest of files are for routing, user authentication/authorization using JSON Web Tokens, and setup
-- I am not familar with stocks, it may be reflected in variable names, etc.
+- I am not familar with stocks, it may be reflected in variable names, etc
 - Feedback is always welcomed!
 Thank you for taking the time to review this

 ## Completed Features